bueler/mccarthy/projects/2018/sideshelf/README.md

 See the notes `notes/notes-bueler-2018.pdf` in the current repository.
 Pay special attention to section 9 about the SSA model of ice shelves.
 This project directly extends that material.

-The following papers are available in the current directory (and possibly on paper):
+The following papers are available in the current directory (and on paper):

   * S. Pegler, 2016.  _The dynamics of confined extensional flows_, J. Fluid Mech.
 804, 24--57.  https://doi.org/10.1017/jfm.2016.516